nayms/contracts-v3/docs/deployer.md

 #### Full deploy on local node

-You want a fresh new deployment of the diamond on you local node.
-Asumption is we use foundry anvil.
+You want a fresh new deployment of the diamond on your local node.
+Assumption is we use foundry anvil.

 ```zsh
 cli-tools/deployer.js deploy 31337